RustForWeb/dom/packages/aria-hidden/README.md

 Hides from ARIA everything, except provided node(s).
 Helps to isolate modal dialogs and focused task - the content will be not accessible using accessible tools.

-## Rust For Web
+## Rust for Web

-The Rust ARIA Hidden project is part of [Rust For Web](https://github.com/RustForWeb).
+The Rust ARIA Hidden project is part of [Rust for Web](https://github.com/RustForWeb).

-[Rust For Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
+[Rust for Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
 All projects are free and open source.